IRS Negotiation Lawyer in Pennsylvania and New Jersey

 In addition to our primary law office in Center City, Philadelphia, we also have law offices throughout the Greater Philadelphia, Pennsylvania Area and in New Jersey.
 Our branch offices have contributed to making us the #1 Bankruptcy Filer and debt relief firm in the Greater Philadelphia area.
 Our goal is to have a convenient location within 20 minutes of where our clients work or reside.

-There are two primary methods for negotiating tax debt with the IRS.
+There are two primary methods for negotiating tax debt with the Internal Revenue Service (IRS).
 Those methods are an Offer in Compromise and an Installment Agreement.

-Generally, an Offer and Compromise is more favorable for the taxpayer, however, the disclosure requirements are greater and the duration to negotiate and finalize an amicable agreement with the IRS is a more prolonged process.
+Generally, an Offer in Compromise is more favorable for the taxpayer, however, the disclosure requirements are greater, and the duration to negotiate and finalize an amicable agreement with the IRS is a more prolonged process.

-Sadek Bankruptcy Law Offices Law Offices is experienced in handling the below listed agreements with the IRS.
+Sadek Bankruptcy Law Offices is experienced in handling the below-listed agreements with the IRS.
 Our attorneys can negotiate with the IRS on your behalf and seek a resolution to your tax concerns.

 What Is An Offer In Compromise?